 Paan is the pride of India—the favorite food after food.
 It's beautiful in colors and delicious in taste.
 It's a culture and is available in many sizes, tastes and the cost also vary.
 One vendor sells it for Rupees 1,000.
 It contains thin leaves of silver and gold.
 That's really insane but people are crazy … Continue reading Paan-Parade!

 The Indian flag code is a set of laws that govern the usage of the Flag of India.
 The Bureau of Indian Standards is the authority which governs and enforces the manufacture and correct usage of the flag according to the certain standards issued in three sets of documents.
-The standards were created in 1968 … Continue reading Flag Code Of India
+The standards were created in 1968 … Continue reading The Flag Code Of India

 This is one of my non-human stories and it's really cute.
 It’s about the naughty dog in our locality.
 His name is Laaloo.
 I don’t know who kept his name and why but it’s unique.
 It’s different from all regular English names people keep.
 Actually, I wonder why people usually give their pets English names.
 He's … Continue reading LAALOO Is The Name!

-I was born in a lower-middle class family who settled in Mumbai; after partition of united India.
+I was born in a lower-middle-class family who settled in Mumbai; after the partition of united India.
 Belonging to this social class has always been a blend of boon and curse for me.
-There was always anxiety, excitement, awe, fear and so many emotions; especially in my early years.
-There were dreams, aspirations, etc. and … Continue reading Moments @ Hotel Taj Mahal Palace
+There was always anxiety, excitement, awe, fear, and so many emotions; especially in my early years.
+There were dreams, aspirations, etc. and one … Continue reading Moments At The Hotel Taj Mahal Palace

 I experienced a moment of enlightenment while listening to one song of artist Bette Milder.
 I have heard it 100 times before but never realized that it has such a beautiful meaning.
 And it's so much relevant in today's time.
 We break traffic rules, litter, tell lies, speak ill about others, contribute to corruption, destroy the … Continue reading God Is Watching Us—From A Distance